SummaryRead the full fact sheet

 - or planning a pregnancy.

 NSAIDs may interact with other medicines to cause unwanted effects.
-Examples include:
+For example:

-- NSAIDs when combined with blood-thinning medicines (such as warfarin) increase the risk of bleeding.
+- When combined with blood-thinning medicines (such as warfarin) NSAIDs increase the risk of bleeding.

 - NSAIDs can cause kidney failure when they are combined with ACE inhibitors (medicines used to treat heart problems and high blood pressure) and diuretics (medicines to remove excess fluid).

 - NSAIDs can oppose the effects of medicines for heart failure and high blood pressure and stop them working effectively, including ACE inhibitors, beta blockers and diuretics.

-- NSAIDs when combined with another type of NSAID (including low-dose aspirin) or with a corticosteroid medicine (for example, prednisolone) increase the risk of gastrointestinal ulceration or bleeding.
+- When combined with another type of NSAID (including low-dose aspirin) or with a corticosteroid medicine (for example, prednisolone) NSAIDs increase the risk of gastrointestinal ulceration or bleeding.

 Alcohol can irritate the stomach lining.
 Regular or heavy drinking of alcohol while taking NSAIDs may increase the risk of gastrointestinal damage or bleeding.

 If you already take an NSAID, you may increase your risk of side effects or an accidental overdose if you also take an over-the-counter preparation that contains aspirin or another NSAID.

 Do not take more than one medicine containing an NSAID at the same time, unless your doctor recommends it.
 If you’re taking low-dose aspirin to reduce the risk of heart attack and stroke, you still need to consider the use of another NSAID carefully with your doctor.

 If you are taking any over-the-counter NSAIDs, tell your doctor or pharmacist, particularly if you are due to undergo surgery or are starting a new medicine.

 General suggestions for taking NSAIDs

-Don’t stop taking your NSAID without talking to your doctor first.
-But you should stop taking your NSAID and seek advice from your doctor immediately if you develop:
+Do not take your NSAID for longer than your doctor recommends.
+Stop taking your NSAID and seek advice from your doctor immediately if you develop: